zhen-ke/qi-support/index.md

 ### 1. Information Collection and Use

-**We do NOT collect, store, transmit, or share any personal data or usage information.**
+**We do NOT automatically collect, store, transmit, or share any personal data or usage information.**

 * **No Personal Data:** The App does not require you to create an account, register, or provide any personal information (such as your name, email address, phone number, or location).
-* **Local Processing:** All data, configurations, or content created within the App remain strictly on your local device and are never uploaded to external servers.
+* **Local Processing:** All games, review records, settings, and AI engine computations remain strictly on your local device and are never uploaded to external servers.
+* **User-Initiated Feedback (Optional):** If you voluntarily choose to use the "Send Feedback" feature, the App generates an email draft containing diagnostic details (such as device model, macOS version, app version, and engine status) for your preview.
+You have full visibility and control over what is included.
+The information is transmitted only when you affirmatively choose to send the email via your email client, and is used solely to troubleshoot issues and improve the App.

 ### 2. Third-Party Services and Tracking